Capiz: Spanish colonial era

 Later in 1569, Captain Diego de Artieda, who was sent by López de Legazpi, landed in the town of Panay and proclaimed it the capital of the province.
 Later, the Spaniards moved the capital to its present site upon founding the town of Capiz (not the province, and now Roxas City) which was near the sea and provided docking facilities.

 In 1716, the province was created a separate encomienda and was later organized into a politico-military unit.
 By the end of the 1700s, Capiz had 11,459 native families and 89 Spanish Filipino families.

 The Panayanon's noble character and royal blood shone out in later centuries when fellow people from Panay island, at Iloilo City was given by the Queen of Spain, the Royal Title of "Most Loyal and Noble City" for being the most ardent and faithful city in the Spanish Empire and had remained loyal to Spain while the entire empire collapsed.

+Since then Capiz (still unseparated from Aklan) had prospered and by the 1818 Spanish census, Capiz' number of Spanish-Filipino families expanded to 285.
+Of which; Mambusao had 18, Batan had 56, Banga had 8, Malinao had 11, Kalibo had 167, and Ibajay 30.
+Romblon which was then under Capiz also had 15 Spanish-Filipino families.

 Although Capiz joined the Tagalog-led Philippine Revolution, the Spaniards didn't surrender to the Tagalogs but they did surrender to the people of Iloilo and eventually Iloilo and Capiz were part of the same Federal Republic of the Visayas a substate which was formed within the First Philippine Republic, the first capital of which was in Cavite while the United States of America had betrayed the Philippine Revolution which they initially supported and influential American officers swore allegiance to.
 These American officers betrayed their oaths and occupied Manila.